BIIFSweden/SpatialWorkshop/part1_qupath/README.md

 ![](images/screenshot_classes2.png?raw=true "Screenshot")

 Next step is to add annotation points for training, on top of segmented cells.
 First switch to the Opal 650 channel in the viewport, to see where the marker is expressed.
 Select the Points tool from the toolbar, and press the `Add` button to start adding a few points for cells where the marker is expressed (have higher intensity).
 Assign these points the class Glioma.
 Now repeat this step for cells where the marker is not expressed, that should have the Not-Glioma class.
-To better see the intensities inside the cells, you may want to toggle showing the cell boundaries without the nuclei via

-`Menu->View->Cell display->Cell boundaries only`
+To better see the intensities inside the cells, you may want to toggle showing the cell boundaries without the nuclei via `Menu->View->Cell display->Cell boundaries only`.

 ![](images/screenshot_singleclass1.png?raw=true "Screenshot")